 Some clients are reporting a drop in electrical costs of as much as 50% when they replace their existing aerator with our aerator.
 Surprisingly, this reduction in electrical costs is occurring even as the dissolved oxygen levels in their ponds are rising much.
 Such results are seemingly impossible given that the aerator being replaced have up to seven times more Horsepower than the Turbine aerator.
 These results stem partly from the inefficient, outdated aerator these clients are replacing as well as from the superior performance of the turbine aerator.

-While it might be useful to speak of pounds of oxygen per hour or per horsepower hour, these terms often overlook some very real issues of oxygen saturation, not to mention the financial considerations facing the plant manager.
-The more important and often ignored keys of a good aerator are:
+While it might be useful to speak of pounds of oxygen per hour or per horsepower-hour, these terms often overlook some genuine issues of oxygen saturation, not to mention the financial considerations facing the plant manager.
+The more critical and often ignored keys of a good aerator are:

 1.) bubble size and buoyancy, 2.) oxygen dispersion rates, 3.) motor horsepower and attendant electrical usage, 4.) maintenance and repair costs, 5.) ease of removing and replacing the aerator into the pond as needed, and 6.) the availability and cost of replacement parts.
 These are the areas where the OxyTurbine aerator can significantly outperform its competition, particularly about electrical usage.